saper0/revisiting_robustness/README.md

 seml [mongodb-collection-name] add config/eval_robustness/csbm_gcn_lp.yaml start --local
 ```

-Individually configured experiments can also be run without using the *seml* command-line interface and without requiring a MongoDB using the provided [exp.ipynb](exp.ipynb).
+As mentioned above, individually configured experiments can be run without using *seml* and a MongoDB as shown in [exp.ipynb](exp.ipynb) (note: the only requirement is that the *seml* package is installed).

 ## Hyperparameter Search